DeNepo/study-lenses/DOCS.md

 ## All together

-play around with this: `?reverse&error&--debug&hello-world=bye&--recover`
+play around with this: `?reverse&--ignore&error&--debug&hello-world=bye&--recover`

 [TOP](#study-lense-docs)